 For normal round entry.
 For In-Year admission into any Year Group.
 An application may be considered as late if evidence is submitted after the National Closing Date.

-Applicants must also complete the LA Common Application Form

-For Plymouth residents, this can be found at Plymouth Schools Admissions

-There is no closing date; evidence should be submitted with the application.

-Applicants must also complete the LA Common Application Form

-This is for all applicants and can be found at Plymouth Schools Admissions
+Applicants must also complete a Local Authority Common Application Form For Plymouth residents, this can be found There is no closing date; evidence should be submitted with the application.
+Applicants must also complete the Local Authority CommonApplication Form This is for all applicants and can be found at Plymouth Schools Admissions at Plymouth Schools Admissions